mehrzad-gic/mehrzad-gic/README.md

         devOps: ["Docker🐳","git","Linux"],
    },
    currentFocus: "Node.js and PHP",
-   funFact: "linux is better than mac and windows"
+   fact: "linux is better than mac and windows"
 };
 ```